 From Savor Seattle to the Seattle Obscura Society, these are the most fascinating, delicious, heady, spooky and downright cool tours of the city.
 Check out a breakdown of Seattle’s best tourist attractions here.

 HISTORICAL & CREEPY TOURS

 Started in 1997, these true-crime van tours have been featured on TV shows including the BBC's The Last 48 Hours of Kurt Cobain.
-The company offers 2.5-hour scenic and historical tours of Queen Anne Hill and surrounding areas (which covers the 1995 warehouse arson fire and Seattle's worst mass murder in Chinatown) and Capitol Hill and surrounding areas (which covers Kurt Cobain and Ted Bundy).
-They also offer ghost tours and a recently added "Booze, Broads & Jazz Tour," where you'll end at a cocktail bar after visiting the sites of Prohibition-era clubs, brothels, and gambling houses.
+The company offers 2.5-to-3-hour true crime and historical tours of Queen Anne Hill and surrounding areas (which covers the 1995 warehouse arson fire and Seattle's worst mass murder in Chinatown), and of Capitol Hill and surrounding areas (which covers Kurt Cobain and Ted Bundy).
+They also offer ghost tours and a "Booze, Broads & Jazz Tour," where you'll end at a cocktail bar after visiting the sites of Prohibition-era clubs, brothels, and gambling houses.

 "Real ghost hunters" guide these 90-minute tours of what they claim to be the city's most haunted sites, focusing on "actual paranormal investigations."
 Their offerings include the Pioneer Square Ghost Tour, a "Haunted Pub" tour, a "How to Murder" tour (where you'll see crime scene photos), and actual underground ghost hunts.
 Your tour ticket also gets you into the Seattle Death Museum, featuring coffins, embalming tools, and vintage mourning jewelry.

 Hours vary by tour; regular tours are $13-$18, special events run $25-$50